andrewchambers/g/README.md

 * No implicit casts like go.
 * Less memory safety than go - can access arbitrary addresses.
 * Directly output LLVM text assembly.
+* support for inline assembly
+* := syntax needs to be implemented later.